|Nelson County Health System believes in the worth of every individual and that each is unique with their own

-We are a 39 bed Skilled Nursing Facility, licensed/certified under Medicare and Medicaid, providing care under the direction of
+We are a 39 bed Skilled Nursing Facility, licensed/certified under Medicare and Medicaid, providing care under the direction of our

-Certified Medication Aides, and Certified Nursing Assistants.
+Medication Aides, and Certified Nursing Assistants.

-Our qualified staff work cooperatively with physical therapy, occupational therapy, speech therapy, social services, dietary,
+Our qualified staff work cooperatively with physical therapy, occupational therapy, speech therapy, social services, dietary, and

 Nelson County Health System 108 East Nyhus Ave.
 McVille, ND 58254 701-322-4314

 |Matt Hodek entertaining residents on his concertina and accordian!

 It’s not just for Grandma Anymore (NCHS Care Center)!

 When Val Larson of Michigan fell in her home on January 8th, she had no idea what the journey she was about to take would entail.
 After